Professor, when did you first become interested in astronomy?

 pause_circle

-Well to be honest I don't read many books.
+Well, to be honest, I don't read many books.
 I prefer magazines.
-Specially fashion magazines.
+Specially, fashion magazines.
 They're the best.

 play_circle